 Added on 3 Mar 2026 · The Guardian · Society & Culture

 With human counselors in short supply, generative artificial intelligence fills in the gaps as guidance counselor for middle schoolers.
 This seems, to me, obviously unsafe, but others might disagree or see things ambiguously.
+Archived.

 🏛︎ US companies accused of 'AI washing' in citing artificial intelligence for job losses